Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: BLISS-THC

 This work uses the Tensor Hypercontraction (THC) factorization technique to decompose the four-index tensor, $g_{pqrs}$~\cite{parrish2012tensor,hohenstein2012tensor}.
 THC is currently known to provide the best asymptotic scaling for ground state energy estimation based on qubitized quantum phase estimation with $\tilde{O}(N)$ logical qubits and $\tilde{O}(N\lambda_\mathrm{THC}/\epsilon)$ Toffoli gates.
 In this framework, the four-index tensor, $g_{pqrs}$, is factorized using two-index tensors $\zeta_{\mu\nu}$ and $\chi^\mu_p $,

 where $\zeta_{\mu\nu}$ is a real symmetric matrix and $M$ is the factorization rank.
 The tensor $\chi^{\mu}_p$ is also assumed to be normalized such that $\sum_p \chi^\mu_p \chi^\mu_p = 1$.
-Combining Eqs.~\eqref{THC_expansion} and~\eqref{electronic_hamiltonian} leads to the following expanded form of the Hamiltonian,
+Combining Eqs.~\eqref{THC_expansion} and~\eqref{electronic_hamiltonian} leads to the following expanded form of the Hamiltonian, \begin{widetext}

-The second line can be simplified considerably by defining a linear transforms $\sum_p \chi^\mu_p a_{p\sigma} = U_\mu^\dagger a_{0\sigma} U_\mu$, where the unitaries $U_\mu$ are products of Givens rotation operators that we cover later.
+\end{widetext} The second term can be simplified considerably by defining a linear transforms $\sum_p \chi^\mu_p a_{p\sigma} = U_\mu^\dagger a_{0\sigma} U_\mu$, where the unitaries $U_\mu$ are products of Givens rotation operators that we cover later.
 The Jordan-Wigner transformation then gives rise to the Hamiltonian~\cite{Lee2020EvenMore}:

 where $t_k$ are the eigenvalues of the one-body matrix $T_{pq} = h_{pq} -\frac{1}{2}\sum_r g_{prrq} + \sum_r g_{pqrr}$, while $Z_{0,\sigma}$ is a Pauli $Z$ operator with respect to the topmost qubit in the register associated with the spin index $\sigma$, and $V_k$ is the orbital rotation operator associated with $t_k$, defined similarly to $U_\mu$.
 A block encoding capable of implementing the basis-rotated $Z$ operators, would yield the 1-norm,